raunakoomar/Data-Collection/README.md

   - a.)
 For 1 data folder
       - Select data collection folder with the raw FLIR .npy and microphone .csv data and click "Select Folder"
   - b.)
 For multiple data folders
       -  Create a main folder and import the necessary raw data collection folders into that, which would act as the subfolders.
-Select data collection folder with the raw            .npy and .csv data and click "Select Folder."
+Select the main data folder containing all            the raw data collection folders and click "Select Folder."
 The file path would look like "Main Folder" -> Data Collection Folders -> Raw FLIR .npy and microphone             .csv data
   4) Once selecting the necessary folders, click the "Process All Subfolders" button
   5) The GUI will run a conditional processor that would look for any .npy and/or microphone csv data, converting it to FLIR Frames and .wav recordings.
 The FLIR Frames will also be converted to a .MP4 video file, so the numerous frames can be seen progressively